julelang/manual/src/maintenance/documentation-comments.md

 If you do not want to move to a new line and end the list item, end the previous line with a comma ",".
 In this case, following line is considered part of the previous list item.
 But a new list mark (it is `-`) appears, it starts a new list item context.
 Indentation will not break the list item handling, so you can any space to align comment.

 ::: info
 With indentation, you might make it appear as if it's part of a sub-scope or sub-list.
-However, JuleDoc does not evaluate it this way.
+However, juledoc does not evaluate it this way.
 If the list is within the main scope, it is treated as a list.
 If it is inside a sub-scope, it is treated as part of the text within that sub-scope.
 :::

 ### Grouped Documentation and Subscopes